oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Fetching Dates and Timestamps
 +++++++++++++++++++++++++++++

-The Oracle Database DATE and TIMESTAMP columns are fetched as JavaScript date types in the timezone of the application.
-The Oracle Database TIMESTAMP WITH LOCAL TIME ZONE and TIMESTAMP WITH TIME ZONE columns are fetched as TIMESTAMP WITH LOCAL TIME ZONE.
+Oracle Database DATE and TIMESTAMP columns are fetched as dates in the timezone of the application.
+The TIMESTAMP WITH TIME ZONE and TIMESTAMP WITH LOCAL TIME ZONE columns are fetched as absolute dates.
+Note that JavaScript Date has millisecond precision therefore timestamps will lose any sub-millisecond fractional part when fetched.

 Oracle INTERVAL types are not supported.
-The connection session time zone does not affect these data types.

 .. versionchanged:: 6.0

-    Prior to this release, the DATE and TIMESTAMP columns were fetched as TIMESTAMP WITH LOCAL TIME ZONE.

-Note that JavaScript Date has millisecond precision.
-Therefore, timestamps will lose any sub-millisecond fractional part when fetched.
+    Oracle Database DATE and TIMESTAMP types are now returned as JavaScript date types in the application's timezone, and no longer fetched or bound as TIMESTAMP WITH LOCAL TIME ZONE.
+The connection session time zone no longer impacts these types.
+This behavior aligns with other Oracle Database tools and drivers.
+Handling of TIMESTAMP WITH TIMEZONE and TIMESTAMP WITH LOCAL TIMEZONE has not changed.
+For DATE and TIMESTAMP compatibility with node-oracledb 5.5, use a :ref:`fetch type handler <fetchtypehandler>` and set the return ``type`` attribute to ``oracledb.DB_TYPE_TIMESTAMP_LTZ``.
+    Also use a similar type when binding if compatibility is needed.

-To make applications more portable, it is recommended to always set the session time zone to a pre-determined value, such as UTC.
-The session time zone should generally match the client system time zone, for example the ``TZ`` environment variable or the Windows time zone region.
+To make applications more portable, it is recommended to set the client system time zone (for example the ``TZ`` environment variable or the Windows time zone region) to match the Oracle session time zone, and to use a pre-determined value, such as UTC.

 You can find the current session time zone with: